 Providing business advisory services

-The role of accountants is beginning to change as technology makes more and more possible.
-Increasingly, the developments in the digital world make it easier for clients to manage their accounting information in real time – take cloud accounting platforms, for example.
+The role of accountants is changing as advances in technology and digital services such as cloud accounting platforms make it easier for clients to manage their accounting information in real-time.

 - Monitoring cash flow and forecasting any future "pinch-points"

 - Preparing projections based on real time accounting information – for example to support a loan application